HautaniemiLab/jellyfish/README.md

 # Jellyfish Plotter – a tumor evolution visualization tool

-This tool automates the process of creating Jellyfish plots from the output of ClonEvol or similar tools that infer the phylogeny and subclonality composition of tumor samples.
-The Jellyfish visualization design was first introduced in the following paper: Lahtinen, A. et al. Evolutionary states and trajectories characterized by distinct pathways stratify patients with ovarian high grade serous carcinoma. _Cancer Cell_
+This tool automates the creation of Jellyfish plots based on the output from ClonEvol or similar tools that infer tumor phylogeny and subclonal composition.
+The Jellyfish visualization was first introduced in the following paper:
+Lahtinen, A., Lavikka, K., Virtanen, A., et al. "Evolutionary states and trajectories characterized by distinct pathways stratify patients with ovarian high-grade serous carcinoma." _Cancer Cell_ **41**, 1103–1117.e12 (2023).
+DOI:
-**41**, 1103–1117.e12 (2023) doi:
 [10.1016/j.ccell.2023.04.017](https://doi.org/10.1016/j.ccell.2023.04.017).

-The documentation is, obviously, a work in progress.
+The documentation is a work in progress.

 <p align="center">
   <img src="docs/example.svg" alt="Example Jellyfish plot" />